Weight Loss Myths: The Truth About These Common Misconceptions

 Myth #2: You Need to Exercise for Hours Every Day

 Exercise is an essential part of any weight loss journey, but you don't need to spend hours at the gym every day to see results.
-In fact, studies have shown that shorter, more intense workouts can be just as effective as longer workouts.
+Studies have shown that shorter, more intense workouts can be just as effective as longer workouts.

 The key is to find an exercise routine that works for you and fits into your schedule.
 Aim for at least 30 minutes of moderate exercise each day, such as brisk walking or cycling.
 You can also try high-intensity interval training (HIIT) to get more bang for your buck in less time.